The BEST Home Fried Potatoes Recipe

 Tips for success:

-• Over boiling: it’s important not to boil them for too long because if they’re too tender, there’s no way you can flip them without them falling apart.
+• Over boiling: It’s important not to boil the potatoes for too long because if they’re too tender, there’s no way you can flip them without them falling apart or even slice them for that matter.

 • Seasoning process: I season them with 1/2 of the seasonings.
 Once they brown, I flip them and season them with the remaining half of the seasonings.

-• When to add in vegetables: You can add the onions and peppers if you add some, at the very beginning or you like them well caramelized, or towards the end if you dont want them too fried.
+• When to add in vegetables: You can add the onions and peppers if you decide to add any, at the very beginning if you like them well caramelized, or towards the end if you just want them softened.

 What to serve with home-fried potatoes